zcaceres/MPC/Student-Handbook/StudentHandbook.md

 8. The People You'll Meet

-##History of the MPC
+##A Brief History of the MPC
-Noncoercive education essay.
-Giancarlo.
-Late-2012.
-Brand new model in late 2014.
+In 2011, Giancarlo Ibárgüen, former president of UFM, gave a speech called Noncoercive Teaching.
+In it, he outlined the educational future of UFM.
+The university should lead not just in Guatemala, but everywhere possible.
+But for education to change, UFM would need to develop new models from within.

+This new model of education would need to embody noncoercion, a founding principle of UFM.
+The program should give students significant autonomy, use technology well, and rely on dialogue and other forms of learning rather than lectures by progressors.

+In late 2012, the MPC sprang to life with 18 enthusiastic students.

-Well along the lines of UFM´s origin and vision, MPC came to be a mirrored model of Hayeks description of the market in education.
-A descentralized collaborative learning environment.
+Well along the lines of UFM´s origin and vision, the MPC was to bring to education a model that mirrored F.A.
+Hayek's description of the market as a 'spontaneous order'.

-The economic principles sustained at UFM parallel the core principles and values at MPC.
 Hayek described the competitive forces of the market as “a process of discovery.”
-That is precisely what goes on at MPC, a "process of discovery".
-The MPC was created by the hands of people who truly understood these complex processes, both in economics and education.
+The MPC sought to create a continuous "process of discovery" for students.

+The original eighteen students, dubbed the 'Pioneers' came from different backgrounds but all wanted a change in their education.
+Ever since, the MPC strives to improve its model.

-Early on, late 2012, the MPC sprang with 18 enthusiastic students.
-They felt an incoherence in their earlier studies at traditional models and knew it was time for a change.
-MPC was that change.
-The program has ever since strived to improve its model.
-In late 2014, the MPC was subject to reiterations.
-What is known today came to existence through trial and error.
-12 of the 18 "pioneers" remain in the program, plus 8 "revolutionaries" that joined in August, 2013.
+Two years after its founding, the MPC pushed the notion of noncoercive teaching even further and reorganized as a student-led learning community.
+Twelve of the eighteen "pioneers" remain in the program, plus eight "revolutionaries" that joined in August, 2013.

 ##What do you need for the MPC?